-- For inquiries regarding the non-discrimination policies and to serve as the overall campus coordinator for purposes of Title IX compliance: Susan L. Groff, Director, Institutional Equity and Title IX Coordinator, 305 Hullihen Hall, Newark, DE 19716, 302-831-8065.
+- For inquiries regarding compliance with non-discrimination policies (including those that address Title VI, Title VII and Title IX) and to serve as the overall campus coordinator for purposes of Title IX compliance: Susan L. Groff, Director, Institutional Equity and Title IX Coordinator, 305 Hullihen Hall, Newark, DE 19716, 302-831-8065.
 The following individuals have been designated as deputy Title IX coordinators:

 - For undergraduate students: Adam Cantley, Associate Dean of Students, 101 Hullihen Hall, University of Delaware, Newark, DE 19716, 302-831-8939

 - For graduate students: Mary Martin, Associate Vice Provost for Graduate and Professional Education, 234 Hullihen Hall, Newark, DE, 19716, 302-831-8916;